davideperucchini/2018-group-work-group-06/README.md

 window.addEventListener('deviceorientation', function(e){alpha = e.alpha;})
 ```

-Beta and gamma variables are also supported but we decided not to introduce them, as we noticed the three variables often influenced each other causing disorders during the game.
+Beta and gamma variables are also supported but we decided not to introduce them, as we noticed the three variables often influenced each other causing disorders during the experience.

 #### Vibration
 Because of restriction policy of iOS, we couldn’t implement the vibration for iPhones like we did for Android smartphones.